Ukraine parliament deadlock on Tymoshenko clouds EU signing

 Germany warned that with the Vilnius summit only two weeks away, time was running out for Kiev to settle the case of Tymoshenko.
 Summit host Lithuania said there would be no success unless Ukraine produced "results".

-Accords on association and free trade, due to be signed at the summit on November 28-29, offer the former Soviet republic the chance of a historic shift westwards, and away from Russia.
+Accords on association and free trade, due to be signed at a summit in the Lithuanian capital Vilnius on November 28, offer the former Soviet republic the chance of a historic shift westwards, and away from Russia.

-But the EU has made an end to "selective justice" a pre-requisite for the signing, and success at Vilnius hinges on whether President Viktor Yanukovich frees ex-prime minister Tymoshenko, his fiercest opponent.
+But the EU has made an end to "selective justice" a pre-requisite for the signing, and success at Vilnius hinges on whether President Viktor Yanukovich releases ex-prime minister Tymoshenko, his fiercest opponent.

 She was jailed in 2011 for seven years for abuse of office after a trial which the EU says was political.

-The proceedings will be watched closely by Russia, which is opposed to Ukraine signing the agreement and has threatened counter-measures.
-The Kremlin wants Kiev to enter an alternative, Moscow-backed customs union.
+The proceedings will be watched closely by Moscow which is opposed to Ukraine signing the agreement and has threatened counter-measures.
+The Kremlin wants Kiev to enter an alternative Moscow-backed customs union.

 Though he has refused to pardon Tymoshenko, Yanukovich has said he is ready to break the impasse by signing a draft law to allow her to go to Germany to be treated for chronic back pain.

-At a special session on Wednesday, pro-Yanukovich deputies and Tymoshenko's supporters in parliament could not manage to agree on terms for such a draft and accused each other of seeking to undermine agreement in Vilnius.
+At a special session on Wednesday, pro-Yanukovich deputies and Tymoshenko's supporters in parliament failed to agree on any such draft and blamed each other for seeking to undermine agreement in Vilnius.

-Their findings will feed into a pre-summit meeting of EU foreign ministers on November 18 when Kiev's record in meeting important democratic criteria - including a release of Tymoshenko - will be assessed.
+They were due to return to Brussels and give a news conference on Wednesday evening.
+Their findings will feed into a pre-summit meeting of EU foreign ministers on November 18 when Kiev's record in meeting key democratic criteria - including the freeing of Tymoshenko - will be assessed.

 APPEAL TO ENVOYS